adityapande-1995/linux_kernel_modules/README.md

 ## Introduction

-This repo aims to add some basic linux char drivers
+This repo aims to add some basic linux char drivers.
+I've tested these on Ubuntu Jammy (22.04, arm64).

 1. simple_char_driver : A simple character driver that can take in text and prints it to dmesg.
 ```